Luzhsky District: Natural resources

 There are deposits of glass sand and peat in the district.

 Agriculture

 The main agricultural specializations within the district are cattle breeding with milk and meat production, and potato growing.

 Transportation

 Two railway lines cross the district from north to south.
 The one lying to the east connects Saint Petersburg with Novosokolniki via Dno, with the principal station being Oredezh.
 There is suburban connection between the Vitebsky railway station of Saint Petersburg and Oredezh.
 Another one, lying to the west, connects the Baltiysky railway station of Saint Petersburg and Pskov, passing through Luga.
 In Luga, a railway line to Batetsky and Veliky Novgorod branches off east.

-The M20 highway, connecting Saint Petersburg with Pskov and eventually with Kiev crosses the district from northeast to southwest, passing Luga.
+The M20 highway, connecting Saint Petersburg with Pskov and eventually with Kyiv crosses the district from northeast to southwest, passing Luga.
 In Luga, two more roads branch eastwards: One running to Veliky Novgorod, and another one to Lyuban and Mga, largely following the border of Leningrad Oblast.